aimhubio/aim/README.md

 ## Session

-Use Session to specify custom `.aim` repository or the experiment from the code.
+Session is the main object that tracks and stores the metadata (metrics and hyperparams).
+Use Session to specify custom `.aim` directory, the experiment from the code or other tracking-specific configs from the code

 _Class_ aim.**Session**_()<sub>[source](https://github.com/aimhubio/aim/blob/main/aim/sdk/session/session.py)</sub>_